MeeGoIntegration/imager/docs/configuration/build_image-conf.rst

 You also need to create the directory you set as the value of base_dir ::

-   install -d -m 0777 /var/www/img/images
+   install -o img -g www-data -d -m 0777 /var/www/images

 Using sudo
 ----------